robcupisz/LightShafts/README.md

 --------
 Check out this repo into a subfolder of your Unity project (visible meta files), e.g. `Assets/LightShafts/`

-Light shafts require Unity Pro and should work on Windows (DX9 and DX11) and OSX.
+Light shafts should work on Windows (DX9 and DX11) and OSX.

-*Warning*, for now the status is "works for me", so watch out for bugs.
-Pull requests with fixes welcome.

 Version 2.
-Verified in Unity 4.5.5f1.
+Verified in Unity versions 4.5.5f1 - 5.6.0f3.

 Usage
 -----